 Against the advice of many of his friends, Kenny Ray enlisted in the US Navy in December of 2000 as an Electronic Technician.
 Eventually finding his way to be one of the top lead singers for the US Navy, he fronted the Navy's country and rock bands in Chicago, IL, Pearl Harbor, HI and Memphis, TN.
 When the spot came available in the US Navy's Premier Country and Bluegrass band "Country Current" in Washington, DC, he jumped at the chance to do the style of music he loved most for top military brass and world leaders in the nations capitol!

 Still active duty today, Kenny Ray plans to keep his day job singing as a representative for the US Navy and doing PR for the many men and women who are serving today.
 Being able to retire in 2020 makes it hard not to stay, but when asked his plans for the future, Kenny Ray says he plans to retire with the Navy but keeps his options open.
 "I will always follow the music.
 It's always worked the best for me", he says grinning.

-Kenny Ray continues to write, record and perform his music in the DC area.
+Kenny Ray continues to write, record and perform his music in the DC area, as well as tour the country when time allows.
 His family brings him the most joy, especially when they get the chance to enjoy his music with him!